icerpc/icerpc-docs/pages/getting-started/quickstart.md

 ---
-title: 'Quickstart'
+title: Quickstart
-description: 'Writing your first IceRPC application in C#'
+description: Quickly get up and running
 ---

-This tutorial shows how to quickly get up and running with a complete application with IceRPC for C# using the IceRPC .NET Project Templates.
+This quickstart shows how to quickly get up and running with a complete application with IceRPC for C# using the IceRPC .NET Project Templates.
 We start from scratch—you just need to have the .NET 7 SDK or .NET 8 SDK installed on your computer.

-If you would like a more in-depth tutorial you can follow the [Writing your first application][server-tutorial] tutorial instead.
+If you would like a more in-depth tutorial, you can follow

+- [Writing your first server application][server-tutorial]
+- [Writing your first client application][client-tutorial]

+---

 The networked application we are building together consists of: